procf/colloids-setup/07-Accessing-Discovery.md

 <br>
 ## Learning How to Use Discovery

-To get started understanding the Discover cluster you should watch the introductory training video on [Northeastern's LinkedIn Learning page](https://www.linkedin.com/checkpoint/enterprise/login/74653650?pathWildcard=74653650&application=learning&redirect=https%3A%2F%2Fwww%2Elinkedin%2Ecom%2Flearning%2Fcontent%2F1139340%3Fu%3D74653650).
+To get started understanding the Discover cluster, check out Discovery's [read-the-docs](https://rc-docs.northeastern.edu/en/latest/welcome/welcome.html).

-You can also sign up for [training sessions](https://rc.northeastern.edu/support/training/) on introductory and advanced topics.
+The RC team has recorded several training sessions that are available through Canvas, and you can sign up for future [training sessions from the Trainings page](https://rc.northeastern.edu/support/training/) on introductory and advanced topics.

-And you can schedule an "office hours" style meeting for 1-on-1 help from a Research Computing staff member at the RC [Consulting page](https://rc.northeastern.edu/support/consulting/).
+You can also schedule an "office hours" style meeting for 1-on-1 help from a Research Computing staff member at the RC [Consulting page](https://rc.northeastern.edu/support/consulting/).
 <br>
 <br>
 ## Getting Access to the `work` Directory